Gedeon Richter PLC (BUD:RICHTER)

 CEO, Gedeon Richter

-Cannot comment on the half, but, yes, the guidance in includes action on the inventory write offs, and would the results of which contribute to the increase in EBIT.
-Yes.
+I cannot comment on the half, yes, the guidance includes action on the inventory write-offs, and the results of which contribute to the increase in EBIT, yes.

-Any kind of high level comments?
-But I imagine there'll be some, more detail next week, and if that's gonna be you know, leaned on a particular segment within the company.
+Understood.
+Thank you.
+One quick follow-up, if I can.
+Obviously we've got the CMD next week, I'm just wondering if you can describe, you know, the savings program, the ex-Vraylar business and the potential for gross margin and cost efficiencies.
+Any kind of high-level comments, I imagine there'll be some more detail next week, and if that's gonna be the shit, you know, leaned on a particular segment within the company?
 Thank you.

 Gábor Orbán